cloudflare/cloudflare-docs/content/email-security/account-setup/escalation-contacts.md

 {{<Aside type="note">}}

 If you select **Critical Service Events**, the contact will be sent a text and/or an email message.
-They will need to click on the links to confirm the subscriptions.
+They will need to click on the link to confirm the subscriptions.

 {{</Aside>}}